 Oracle is basically leasing these machines to customers over a certain number of years.
 At the end of the lease you have to give the machine back and buy a new one or move to something else.
 In either case there is a data migration.

 There does not appear to be an “option to buy” at the end of these leases.
 Oracle touts in its marketing that you get a new Exadata machine every few years!
 How can that be bad?
 Don’t you want new machines in your datacenter?
-The reality is, customers want machines that work and that are reliable and that last as long as possible.
+The reality is that customers want machines that work, that are reliable and that last as long as possible.

 We’ve had customers tell us they want to run these machines for 6 or 7 years before replacing them.
 Oracle cloud@customer requires an upgrade every 3 or 4 years.